ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: System Design

+To address this challenge, we develop a context-aware persona retrieval approach that adaptively integrates personas into proactive reasoning.
+Figure~\ref{fig:persona_extraction} shows the workflow. \workname~first groups user personas by scenario in the offline stage.
+At runtime, it extracts coarse-grained visual context and then uses it to retrieve the corresponding scenario-relevant personas.
 To obtain visual contexts, a straightforward approach is to employ VLMs to \cmt{generate descriptions and use them to select appropriate personas for proactive reasoning}.
 However, this is computationally expensive and would introduce significant latency.
 To address this, we develop a coarse-grained context extraction approach to retrieve personas efficiently.
 Specifically, \workname~constructs a scenario-object bank $\mathbf{B}$, where each entry $(\mathbf{o}_i, s_i)$ consists of a set of detected objects $\mathbf{o}_i$ paired with a scene category $s_i$.
 At runtime, \workname~employs a lightweight visual detection model to extract objects from the current image, which provides a coarse-grained visual context $\mathbf{c}$ to identify the appropriate scenario $s$ based on the scenario-object bank.
-To mitigate ambiguity from visually similar scenarios, we retrieve the top-$k$ most similar entries $\mathcal{M}$ from the object-scenario bank $\mathbf{B}$ based on semantic similarity between $\mathbf{c}$ and each entry's object set in the bank as $\mathcal{M} = \text{TopK}_{(\mathbf{o}_i, s_i) \in \mathbf{B}} \left( \text{sim}(\phi(\mathbf{c}), \phi(\mathbf{o}_i)) \right)$, where $\phi(\cdot)$ denotes using a pretrained model to obtain semantic embeddings.
+To mitigate ambiguity from visually similar scenarios, we retrieve the top-$k$ most similar entries $\mathcal{M}$ from the object-scenario bank $\mathbf{B}$ based on semantic similarity between $\mathbf{c}$ and each entry's object set in the bank as $ \mathcal{M} = \text{TopK}_{(\mathbf{o}_i, s_i) \in \mathbf{B}} \left( \text{sim}(\phi(\mathbf{c}), \phi(\mathbf{o}_i)) \right), $ where $\phi(\cdot)$ denotes using a pretrained model to obtain semantic embeddings.
 The final scenario $s$ is predicted as the most frequent category among $\mathcal{M}$.
-Next, \workname~performs adaptive retrieval by utilizing the predicted scenario $s$ to retrieve personas from the corresponding scenario group, i.e., $\bm{P_s}=\mathcal D_{persona}[s]$, where $D_{persona}$ denotes the grouped persona database, and retrieval is performed via the scenario index.
-Only the personas $\bm{P_s}$ from the target scenario are incorporated into the reasoning process (see \S~\ref{sec:Context-aware Proactive Reasoning}). \cmt{The scenario categories in this study follow those defined in the CAB-Lite dataset~\cite{yang2025contextagent}.}
+Next, \workname~performs adaptive retrieval by using the predicted scenario \(s\) to retrieve the corresponding persona set, i.e., \(\mathbf{P}_{s}=\mathcal{D}_{\text{persona}}[s]\), where \(\mathcal{D}_{\text{persona}}\) denotes the scenario-grouped persona database.
+Only the personas \(\mathbf{P}_{s}\) from the target scenario are incorporated into the reasoning process (\S~\ref{sec:Context-aware Proactive Reasoning}). \cmt{The scenario categories follow those defined in the CAB-Lite dataset~\cite{yang2025contextagent}.}